tmfarrell/tmfarrell.github.io/index.md

 layout: page
 title: About
 ---
-Biomedical/ bioinformatics engineer with interests at the intersection of biomedicine/ bioeng and computation/ automation.
+Biomedical/ bioinformatics engineer with interests at the intersection of bioeng/ biomedicine/ health and computation/ automation.

 I'm interested in working on both software and wetware.
-In the end, I want to make bioengineering/ biomedicine easier and more effective.
+In the end, I want to make bioengineering/ biomedicine/ health easier and more effective.
 And I'm prepared to practice whatever skills necessary.

 I write here occasionally to make sense of what I read/ think.
 Feel free to [contact me](mailto:tfarrell01@gmail.com)